-- Manage users who have created accounts in your portal during the past week and email the list to you.
+- Manage users who have created accounts in your portal during the past week and send the list to you via email.

-Automated execution is done by the Execute Notebook operation in the ArcGIS Notebook Server Administrator Directory; only administrators can schedule notebooks at 10.8.
+Administrators can also automate a notebook to run without user control using the Execute Notebook operation in the ArcGIS Notebook Server Administrator Directory.
 This operation executes the notebook immediately, but by scripting the operation, you can schedule automated execution to occur at a future time or on a regular schedule.
 You can use Windows Task Scheduler to schedule the execute operation for a future time or recurring time interval.

-The Execute Notebook operation launches a new container and runs the notebook in the container.
-If you so choose, the executed notebook can be saved as the notebook's portal item after completion.
-You can also specify parameters to be added into the notebook in a new cell and to optionally save that new cell in the notebook.
+ArcGIS Notebook Server performs automated execution by opening a new container and running the notebook in its entirety.
+The executed notebook can be saved as the notebook's portal item after completion.
+Users can also specify parameters to be added to the notebook in a new cell and to optionally save that new cell in the notebook.

-To use automated execution, the notebook must be using a 10.8 runtime.
+To use automated execution, the notebook must be using a 10.8 or 10.8.1 runtime.